aaronSig/jdot/README.md

 J.dot is a json utility library for Scala/Java, which allows for **data-only transformations**.
 All operations are configurable and controlled by simple, easily persisted, data structures.
 J.dot allows you to avoid hard coding transformation logic.
 A common use case for json based applications is translating json content into view-models.
 A common problem is that both content and view-models can change often.
 With J.dot, any alerations you need to make to your translation logic can be made in your datastore, avoiding the need to edit code and re-deploy.

+#### JPath expressions
+The basic building blocks of these operation are strings (called JPaths) that are used to pull/place values or json elements from/into a document.
+They are one-line expressions, which define a path through a json document, as well as some simple operations such as string format, if-else and number parsing.
+At their most basic they follow javascript dot/square-bracket syntax to access objects, arrays and fields.

 #### J.dot operations
 * Accessing fields of a json document using JPath-strings.
 * Building json documents from JPath-string to value pairs.